galinir6/django_template/readme.md

 ## django template
-this is a template to a django project, including requirements.txt file.
+this is a template to a django project.
+including:
+- framework
+- cors
+- login